 Board of Directors

-Mr. Nelson currently serves as a Finance Manager at The Coca-Cola Company, with forecasting and budget management responsibilities for Coke's business with CVS Health.
+Mr. Nelson currently serves as a Financial Services Manager at The Coca-Cola Company, with forecasting and budget management responsibilities for Coke's business with CVS Health.
 Mr. Nelson has been with The Coca-Cola Company since 2011, first joining the company's audit department.
 Prior to joining Coke, Mr. Nelson spent three years at Ernst & Young in the Atlanta office, working in the audit practice from 2008 - 2011.
 Mr. Nelson received his bachelor's degree from Morehouse College, with a degree in business administration, concentrating in accounting.
 He also received a Masters in Accounting from Wake Forest University.

 Board Meeting Schedule